AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 {% pirate() %}
 ### Theme Styling
-It is possible to customise the styling of the BlueOS interface by adding a `theme_style.css` file at `userdata/styles/` in the [File Browser](#file-browser).
+It is possible to customise the styling of the AirOS interface by adding a `theme_style.css` file at `userdata/styles/` in the [File Browser](#file-browser).
 The File Browser can also be used to modify the file, in which case the styles are updated at the next page refresh after the file is saved.
 The save button is